tanay924/poker-practice-tool/README.md

 The MVP lets you play simplified 100bb SB-vs-BB single-raised pots, save completed hands, submit background mock-solver analysis jobs, keep playing while jobs run, and review answer sheets later.

-## Safety Boundary

-This app is only for offline study:

-- It does not connect to poker clients.
-- It does not provide real-time assistance for live or online games.
-- It does not scrape solver sites.
-- Preflop ranges are imported from user-provided files.

 ## Stack

 - Frontend: React, Vite, TypeScript